locationtech/geomesa/docs/user/convert/json.rst

 Configuration
 -------------

-The JSON converter supports parsing files in single-line mode or in multi-line mode.
-In single-line mode, each line of an input file should be a valid JSON document; in multi-line mode, the entire input file should be a single valid JSON document.
+The JSON converter supports parsing multiple JSON documents out of a single file.
 In order to support JSON path expressions, each JSON document is fully parsed into memory.
 For large documents, this may take considerable time and memory.
-Thus, it is usually better to use single-line mode when possible.
-Line mode may be specified by ``options.line-mode = "single"`` or ``options.line-mode = "multi"`` in your converter definition.
-If nothing is specified, single-line mode is used.
+Thus, it is usually better to have multiple smaller JSON documents per file, when possible.

 Since a single JSON document may contain multiple features, the JSON parser supports a `JSONPath <http://goessner.net/articles/JsonPath/>`__ expression pointing to each feature element.
 This can